-Value at Risk (VAR) is a measurement technique that estimates the risk of an investment.
-In other words, VAR is a statistical technique that measures the amount of potential loss that could happen in a portfolio of investment over a period of time.
-Value at Risk gives the probability of losing more than a given amount on a given portfolio over a period of time.
+Value at Risk (VaR) is a financial metric that estimates the risk of an investment.
+More specifically, VaR is a statistical technique used to measure the amount of potential loss that could happen in an investment portfolio over a specified period of time.
+Value at Risk gives the probability of losing more than a given amount in a given portfolio.

 1. Easy to understand

 Value at Risk is a single number that indicates the extent of risk in a given portfolio.
-Value at Risk is either measured in price unites or in form of percentage.
-This makes the interpretation and understanding of VAR easier.
+Value at Risk is measured in either price units or as a percentage.
+This makes the interpretation and understanding of VaR relatively simple.

-Value at Risk is applicable to all the assets in various portfolios.
-Value at Risk is applicable to bonds, shares, derivatives, currencies or any other asset with a price.
-Thus, VAR can be easily used by different banks and financial institutions to measure the profitability and risk of different assets, and allocate risk based on VAR.
+Value at Risk is applicable to all types of assets – bonds, shares, derivatives, currencies, etc. Thus, VaR can be easily used by different banks and financial institutions to assess the profitability and risk of different investments, and allocate risk based on VaR.

-As the Value at Risk figure is used by everyone it can be considered as a standard in buying, selling or recommending assets.
+The Value at Risk figure is widely used, so it is an accepted standard in buying, selling, or recommending assets.

 Limitations of Value at Risk